saraoe/natural-stories-dutch/experiment/data/README.md

 The **participant information** file include the following information:
 - Participant identification:
     - participant_number: (int) number assigned to the participant by the experimenter, that determines hand and RSVP text
-    - hand: (str) which hand the participant was instructed to use (i.e., left or right)
     - rsvp_document_id: (int) document id of the the text showed in RSVP
     - participant_id: (str)
     - participant_subfix: (str) subfix of all files related to this participant